Bear-nana/AI-Ignorance/README.md

   Then building a bot is the next thing.
 That also seems like kids stuff, a little tricky but kids stuff If you intend to follow along with PHP, you can learn how to create a slack bot [here](https://www.twilio.com/blog/2017/02/how-to-build-a-slack-bot-using-php.html)

+Today 12/16/2017 (Friday, 17 of November 2017)
+I have written a Tic-Tac-Toe in PHP and CodeIgniter [here](https://github.com/Bear-nana/Tic-Tac-Toe).
+You can look at it and follow trough if you understand codeigniter.